ivanursul/ivanursul/articles/java/open-source-collections.md

 	//Or simplier
 	List<Map<String, String>> map2 = Lists.newLinkedList();
 ```
-As you can conclude, writing the code is much easier with *Guava*.
+As you can conclude, writing the code is much easier with Guava.

-**How to use a library:**
+How to use a library:
-*Dependancy* for Maven's library importation is listed hereafter:
+Dependancy for Maven's library importation is listed hereafter:
 ```
 	<!-- https://mvnrepository.com/artifact/com.google.guava/guava -->
 	<dependency>